wentaoxie7/continuous-sensor-language-interface/README.md

 # Sensor Context Encoder Challenge

-This repository contains a compact PyTorch implementation for the UCI HAR smartphone activity-recognition challenge, with:
+This repository contains an implementation of the UCI HAR sensor-context challenge with three required conditions:

-- a direct sensor-classification baseline
+1. a direct sensor-classification baseline
-- a context-embedding model that projects sensor windows into the embedding space of a frozen `HuggingFaceTB/SmolLM2-360M-Instruct`
+2. a context-embedding model using a frozen `HuggingFaceTB/SmolLM2-360M-Instruct`
-- a shuffled-embedding evaluation for the sensor-dependence check
+3. a shuffled-embedding evaluation for the sensor-dependence check

-The task uses the 9 raw inertial-signal channels from the UCI HAR dataset to predict 6 activity classes.
+The task uses the 9 raw inertial-signal channels from the UCI Human Activity Recognition Using Smartphones dataset to predict 6 activity classes.

-## Project Structure
+## Repository Structure

 ```text
 .